-These are often mitigated by using a good Contend Delivery Network (CDN) such as Cloudflare or website firewall such as Sucuri.
+These are often mitigated by using a good Content Delivery Network (CDN) such as Cloudflare or a website firewall such as Sucuri.
 Some web hosts such as A2 Hosting include Cloudflare plans with their hosting packages, while others like InMotion Hosting do not, but allow them to be used.

 Firewalls are also important because they serve as a first line of defense against web intrusions.